-I developed a list foods and herbs I would use based on the Dr. Sebi food list.
-(Dr. Sebi suggested not eating anything not on the nutritional guide.)
+I developed a list of foods and herbs I would use from the Dr. Sebi food list and methodology.
+(Dr. Sebi suggested not eating anything not on the Dr. Sebi nutritional guide.)

 (Note: I am not a doctor and can only tell you what is working for me.
 This guide is working for me!)

-Drinking plenty of spring water a day is essential to making this alkaline diet work.
-Dr. Sebi suggests drinking a gallon of spring water a day, and health organizations suggest around the same amount.
+Along with eating only foods on the Dr. Sebi nutritional guide, drinking plenty of spring water daily is essential to making this alkaline plant based diet work.
+Dr. Sebi suggests drinking a gallon of spring water a day, and also health organizations suggest roughly the same amount.

 - Amaranth greens – same as Callaloo, a variety of Spinach